-- 36.4 The Licensing Authority may refuse an application for registration if in their opinion: - The applicant is not a non-commercial society - A person who will or may be connected with the promotion of the lottery has been convicted of a relevant offence - Information provided in or with the application for registration is false or misleading - Where the Licensing Authority intends to refuse registration of a Society, it will give the Society an opportunity to make representations and will inform the Society of the reasons why it is minded to refuse registration and supply evidence on which it has reached that preliminary conclusion.
-In any event, the Licensing Authority will make available on its web-site its procedures on how it handles representations. - The Licensing Authority may revoke the registered status of a society if it thinks that they would have had to, or would be entitled to; refuse an application for registration if it were being made at that time.
-However, no revocations will take place unless the Society has been given the opportunity to make representations.
-The Licensing Authority will inform the society of the reasons why it is minded to revoke the registration and will provide an outline of the evidence on which it has reached that preliminary conclusion.
+The Licensing Authority may refuse an application for registration if in its opinion:

+- The applicant is not a non-commercial society - A person who will or may be connected with the promotion of the lottery has been convicted of a relevant offence - Information provided in or with the application for registration is false or misleading

+Where the Licensing Authority intends to refuse registration of a Society, it will give the society an opportunity to make representations and will inform the society of the reasons for refusal and supply evidence on which it has reached that preliminary conclusion.
+The Licensing Authority will make available on its website its procedures on how it handles representations.

+The Licensing Authority may revoke the registered status of a society if it thinks that they would have had to, or would be entitled to; refuse an application for registration if it were being made at that time.
+However, no revocations will take place unless the society has been given the opportunity to make representations.
+The Licensing Authority will inform the society of the reasons for revocation and will provide an outline of the evidence on which it has reached that preliminary conclusion.

-PART D COMMITTEE, OFFICER DELEGATION AND CONTACTS
+Part D

+11. Committee, officer delegation and contacts

-37 Committee decisions and scheme of delegation
+11.1 Committee decisions and scheme of delegation The Licensing Authority is involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them.

-- 37.1 The Licensing Authority is involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them. - 37.2 Licensing Sub-Committees made up of three Councillors from the main Licensing Committee will sit to hear applications where representations have been received from interested parties and responsible authorities.
-Ward Councillors will not sit on a Sub-Committee involving an application within their ward. - Where a Councillor who is a member of the Licensing Committee is making or has made representations regarding a licence on behalf of an interested party, in the interests of good governance they will disqualify themselves from any involvement in the decision making process affecting the licence in question. - 37.4 The Council's Licensing Officers will deal with all other licensing applications where either no representations have been received, or where representations have been received and it is agreed by the parties that a hearing is not necessary. - 37.5 Decisions as to whether representations are irrelevant, frivolous or vexatious will be made by Council Officers, who will make the decisions on whether representations or applications for licence reviews should be referred to the Licensing Sub-Committee.
+Licensing Sub-Committee is made up of three councillors from the main Licensing Committee who will hear applications where representations have been received from interested parties and responsible authorities.
+Ward Councillors will not sit on a Sub-Committee involving an application within their ward.

+Where a councillor who is a member of the Licensing Committee is making or has made representations regarding a licence on behalf of an interested party, in the interests of good governance they will disqualify themselves from any involvement in the decision-making process affecting the licence in question.

+The Council's licensing officers will deal with all other licensing applications where either no representations have been received, or where representations have been received and it is agreed by the parties that a hearing is not necessary.

+Decisions as to whether representations are irrelevant, frivolous or vexatious will be made by Council officers, who will make the decisions on whether representations or applications for licence reviews should be referred to the Licensing Sub-Committee.
 Where representations are rejected, the person making that representation will be given written reason as to why that is the case.
-There is no right of appeal against a determination that representations are not admissible. - 37.6 The table shown at Annex 3 sets out the agreed delegation of decisions and functions to Licensing Committee, Sub-Committee and Officers. - 37.7 This form of delegation is without prejudice to Officers referring an application to a Sub-Committee or Full Committee if considered appropriate in the circumstances of any particular case.
+There is no right of appeal against determination that representations are not admissible.

+The table shown at Annex 2 sets out the agreed delegation of decisions and functions to Licensing Committee, Sub-Committee and officers.

+This form of delegation is without prejudice to officers referring an application to a sub-committee or full committee if considered appropriate in the circumstances of any particular case.

-38 Contacts
+11.2 Contacts

-38.1 Further information about the Gambling Act 2005, this Statement of Licensing Policy or the application process can be obtained from:
+Further information about the Gambling Act 2005, this Statement of Licensing policy or the application process can be obtained from: